s-glass/reading-notes/102/class7notes.md

 * Control structures like conditionals and loops can change control flow.
 * **Conditional structure** is if...else
 * Script can also be set to execute when events occur.
-* **Control flow** means that when you read a script, you need to not only read from stat to finish, but look at progra structure and how it affects order of executiuon.
+* **Control flow** means that when you read a script, you need to not only read from stat to finish, but look at program structure and how it affects order of execution.

 -----------------------------------------